-Farms Scramble for Answers as Coronavirus Threatens Workers
+Farms Scramble for Answers As Coronavirus Threatens Workers

 The H-2A program requires that participants attempt to fill jobs with domestic workers, which farmers say is difficult.

 At Adams County Nursery, one apple picker will pick 150 to 200 bushels of apples a day within the span of three months.
-Baugher said the year before he began employing H-2A workers in 2017, they lost 5,000 bushels — that's between $4 and $10 a bushel.
+Baugher said the year before he began employing H-2A workers in 2017, they lost 5,000 bushels, that's between $4 to $10 a bushel.

 Hollabaugh said that they do not hire H-2A workers, but they also have a hard time hiring domestic workers because people aren't interested.